aminegatou513/ComplaintAnalysis/README.md

 2- Open the solution file of Analyse service projet on Visual Studio ( You should have installed SQL Server Data Tools & Analyse Service Extensions from the Visual Studio Market Place  )

-3-Change the server name to localhost
+3-Change the server name to localhost or to your database server.

 4-Deploy the cube